Why Theresa May Announced Snap Election

 With parliament dissolved, an election is required in order to have a governing party to lead the country.

 With the support of Corbyn’s Labour, the threshold to successfully pass the motion, 434 votes, should be reached with ease on Wednesday.
-Theresa May’s Conservative Party account for 331 seats in the U.K. parliament, while Labour boast 229 members.
+Theresa May’s Conservative Party account for 331 seats in the U.K. parliament, while Labour boasts 229 members.

 Outside of the two main parties, however, attitudes are split on whether this is a good decision.